RemyPaulJr/notes/aws/data engineer cert/Data Engineering Fundamentals.md

 	- Apache Kafka, Apache Spark, Apache Flink, Hadoop ecosystem.

 Parquet
 - Columnar storage format optimized for analytics.
-Allows for effecient compression and encoding scheme
+Allows for efficient compression and encoding schemes.
+- When to use:
+	- Analyzing large datasets with analytics engines.
+	- Use cases where reading specific columns instead of entire records is beneficial.
+	- Storing data on distributed syste